 At Silicon Valley Research Group, we employ custom leading edge technology and proprietary analysis techniques to provide the critical insights and strategic recommendations that give our clients a genuine competitive advantage for success in today’s challenging environment.
 These are just some of the marketing research analytical techniques we employ:

-- Choice models are able to predict with great accuracy how individuals would react in a particular situation by attempting to model the decision process of an individual or segment in a particular context.
-A research technique that reveals the relationship between the probability of choosing an alternative and the attributes or benefits that characterize that alternative.
+Choice based modeling provides the ability to predict with known precision how individuals would react in a particular purchasing situation by modeling their internal decision process.
+The research technique used reveals the relationship between the probability of choosing an alternative and the attributes or benefits that characterize that alternative.
 It provides estimates of the utility or value that customers place on different features or benefits of a product.
 The data can therefore be used to prioritize product features to be developed and/or determine optimal pricing for the product.
 A key output of Choice Based Modeling is a simulator that predicts market share changes by adjust the available brands, prices and feature sets.

-- Effective marketing campaigns are the heart of successful companies.
-Whether the campaigns are internal or external, productive campaigns generate and circulate the lifeblood of business – traffic and revenue.
-We measure and determine the extent to which a specific advertisement or advertising campaign meets the goals and objectives, and how marketing campaigns move the needle on customers' and prospects' affinity towards the brand and impel them to take action.
+Effective campaigns are at the heart of successful marketing.
+Effective campaigns generate a the lifeblood of any business – traffic and revenue.
+We measure and determine the extent to which a specific advertisement or advertising campaign meets these goals and objectives, and how marketing campaigns move the needle on customers' and prospects' affinity towards the brand and impel them to take action.